Volunteering at Birch Creek

 Contact us at Associates@BirchCreek.org or call (920) 868-3763 with any questions regarding volunteering at Birch Creek Music Performance Center.

-JOHN BELMONT, President of the Associates Volunteers.
+JOHN BELMONT, President - Associates Volunteers

-John's life in music took off after earning a bachelor's degree in Music Education from De Paul University and becoming a middle school band director in Brookfield, IL.
-While teaching music, he continued his education earning a master's degree in Education Administration at NIU.
-From there, teaching was put on hold when he was appointed Principal of an elementary school in Berwyn, IL.
-With additional postgraduate coursework at Loyola University, he became Superintendent of Schools in Berwyn, IL.
+John Belmont’s career began in music education after earning a bachelor’s degree in Music Education from DePaul University.
+He became a middle school band director in Brookfield, Illinois, and continued his academic path by completing a master’s degree in Educational Administration at Northern Illinois University.
+His professional focus then shifted from the classroom to administration when he was appointed principal of an elementary school in Berwyn, Illinois.
+With further postgraduate coursework at Loyola University, John advanced to the role of Superintendent of Schools in Berwyn.

 "I believe it was my years of playing music professionally and teaching music that taught me the true meaning of dedication, teamwork and collaboration," he says.
 "Music inspires you to work together for the greater good.
 The true mission of Birch Creek Music Academy is to encourage talented young men and women, learning the art and craft of being a musician in a nurturing, caring and supportive environment.
 For me, it's a thrill to be a part of that mission."